zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 ## Example

-I used the following AI created image to show how the conversion works.
-The original image has a resolution of 512 x 512 pixel.
+I used the following AI created image to show how the conversion from one model to another model works.
+The original jpg image has a resolution of 512 x 512 pixel.

 <a target="_blank" href=""><img src="./images/shedevil.jpg" alt="button panel"></a>

-The ESRGAN model from xinntao is used unchanged.
-The comparable model from RealSRGAn is converted to ESRGAN and used for the image creation.
+I used the old ESRGAN model <code>RRDB_PSNR_x4_old_arch.pth</code> from xinntao and converted this model to a new ESRGAN model.
+I used the RealESRGAN model <code>RRDB_RealESRGAN_x4plus.pth</code>
+from xinntao and converted this model to a new ESRGAN model.

-On can see, what the theory to the approaches states.
-Ther are upscaling artifact in the ESRGAn created image and no longer upscaling artifacts in the RealSRGAn created image.
+One can see is the following collage, what the theory to the both approaches states.
+There are upscaling artifact in the ESRGAN created image and no longer upscaling artifacts in the RealSRGAN created image.
 I zoomed in the face of the girl in the created images to show the effects.

 <a target="_blank" href=""><img src="./images/collage.jpg" alt="button panel"></a>